nitkum41/Python/README.md

 #2.Code_Breaker_Game.py

 A very simple code breaking game .
-It uses list comprehension and The computer will think of 3 digit number that has no repeating digits.
+It uses list comprehension and random modules alog with basic control flow logic.
+The computer will think of 3 digit number that has no repeating digits.
 You will then guess a 3 digit number.
 The computer will then give back clues.